-- 1. develop, through written, oral and practical examinations, a scientifically based and medically safe fitness assessment and exercise prescription - 2. interpret successfully, through written, oral and practical examinations, the results of health and fitness assessments and demonstrate proficiency in exercise and nutrition prescription for an individualized program for exercise performance and health maintenance - 3. successfully meet VSU guidelines for academic credit for participating in an internship program - 4. sit for a certification examination as offered by the American College of Sports Medicine (ACSM), the American Society of Exercise Physiologists (ASEP), and the National Strength and Conditioning Association (NSCA)
+- 1. develop, through written, oral, and practical examinations, a scientifically based and medically safe fitness assessment and exercise prescription - interpret successfully, through written, oral, and practical examinations, the results of health and fitness assessments and demonstrate proficiency in exercise and nutrition prescription for an individualized program for exercise performance and health maintenance - demonstrate applied competency in electrocardiography interpretation, submaximal and maximal exercise testing, which includes gas analysis, body composition analysis techniques, risk stratification utilizing health and fitness assessments, and various other tests to determine aerobic and anaerobic capacity. - successfully meet VSU guidelines for academic credit for participating in an internship program - sit for at least one certification examination as offered by the American College of Sports Medicine (ACSM), the American Society of Exercise Physiologists (ASEP), and the National Strength and Conditioning Association (NSCA).